sjoe97Github/sj0625/README.md

 Rental Store, demo project for a tool rental store.

 ## Getting Started
+>Note - The MyBatisConversion branch contains a version of the project that uses MyBatis instead of JPA/Hibernate.
+The MyBatisConversion branch is not complete, but it does contain a working version of the project that uses MyBatis.
+The MyBatisConversion branch is not the primary branch for this project, but it is available for review.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.